dark chocolate ripple with French

 The tinkle part overrode everything else so we stopped in at McDonald's first.
 Several happy meals, a couple of fudge sundaes (yogurt parfait sans granola for me) and a little playground time later, we piled back into the car and headed for the nearest gas station before getting back out on the interstate.

 The kids rejoined their currently in progress movie while I filled up and scraped deceased love bugs off the windshield.
 I was revisiting my to-do list when I heard the distinctive purr of an expensive motorcycle rolling up behind me.
 Machines have their own voices - anybody who appreciates cars can tell you a Countach sounds a lot sexier than say, a Ford Pinto.
-This one sounded fast, tight and oh so very Italian.
+This one sounded fast, tight and oh -so - very Italian.
 I almost didn't dare turn around, but I really wanted to see the bike .ok, I wanted to see the guy on the bike too.
-There, I said it.
 Unable to fight the feeling, I turned and froze.

 He killed the engine and casually threw a leg over to stand and stretch.
 Definitely over six feet, maybe six and a half.
 Lean and muscled like a (yes, I'm going to say it) big cat.
 Leather fingerless gloved hands reached up to tug off his helmet and a lion's mane of long, blond curls tumbled nearly halfway down his back.
 OMFG, it's a real live Viking was my first thought.
 All my past lustful memories of Eric Northman from True Blood died with a small whimper.
 I gulped.